cheretka/Advanced-Calculator/README.md

-# Simple and Advanced **calculator**
+# Simple and Advanced **Calculator**

 The aim is to provide the functionality of the calculator which, depending on the user's choice, will allow to perform basic or advanced calculations.

+# Main menu
-1) Simple or advanced calculator type selection.
+Simple or advanced calculator type selection.

 <img src="/1.PNG" width="300">

+# The simple Calculator
-2) The simple version of the calculator should enable the performance of basic mathematical operations:
+The simple version of the calculator should enable the performance of basic mathematical operations:
     - Four basic operations: addition(+), subtraction(-), multiplication (*), division (/).
     - Changing the sign of a number (+/-)
     - Clear enter / clear